 Give yourself permission to take a detour when needed.
 Perhaps you need to outsource a certain subject to a local teacher or an online class.
 Maybe that curriculum you bought isn’t working like you thought it would, and it’s time to try something else.

 Homeschooling is about freedom in learning.
 You don’t have to check every box, read every book, or complete every lesson for the curriculum you use.
 If you ever feel stuck, use that freedom to find a detour.

 I hope this How to Homeschool guide has given you the confidence and encouragement you need to begin your journey.
 There are so many resources and support groups available to help you get started.
-If you do have any additional questions, please leave a comment below.
+If you do have any additional questions, please contact me.